 If you comb through feng shui books, the most common cures suggested for beams are to place bamboo flutes, or images of birds, balloons or angels in the location.
 The idea is that these items are associated with the element of air and bring a feeling of levity, which is said to counteract the downward force of beams.
 I find this fundamentally flawed.
 How on earth would it work for a blind person who cannot see the imagery, for example?
 I’ve never found any of these cures be more than minimally effective, and certainly not with such extensive cutting chi as in the homes pictured here.

 Another popular remedy is to paint the beams to match the colour of the ceiling so that they stand out less.
 This works particularly well if the ceiling and accompanying beams are painted white or cream.
 For sighted people, this feels a lot better, but energetically the cutting chi effect remains unchanged.

 The best remedy is to install a false ceiling to completely cover any exposed beams.
 A halfway version of this is to hang fabric canopies to mask the beams, but these usually look messy, are difficult to take down and clean, and can be costly.
-If the beams are in a bedroom, a good solution can be to sleep in a four-poster canopy bed so that at least you won’t be affected by cutting chi during the hours you are asleep.
+If the beams are in a bedroom, a good solution can be to sleep in a four-poster canopy bed that has no sharp-edged structures within it so that at least you won’t be affected by cutting chi during the hours you’re asleep.

 Copyright © Clear Space Living Ltd 2017, updated 2022